Better Baker Club

 • White Chocolate Raspberry

-I decided to try the lemon flavor because I love citrus desserts, and it’s one of their most talked-about cakes.
-I set out to recreate it from scratch using real ingredients like sour cream, buttermilk, and fresh lemon zest.
+I picked lemon because I love citrus desserts, and it is one of the most popular flavors on their menu.
+My goal was to recreate it from scratch using real ingredients like sour cream, buttermilk, and fresh lemon zest.

 Let’s take a look at what you’ll need to make this lemon Bundt cake from scratch: